ktella22/stock-analysis/README.md

 # Overview of the Project
 ## Purpose

-The purpose is to refactor the Microsoft VBA existing script to gather bigger informations of the stock market based on 2017 and 2018 stockmarket database to forseen whether or not it is worth to investing.
+The purpose of this project is to refactor the Microsoft VBA existing script to gather bigger informations based on 2017 and 2018 stockmarket database to forseen whether or not it is worth to investing.
 In this project, refactoring is done on the existing VBA script and by doing it to run the script faster and more effiect with fewer steps.

 # Results
 ## Analysis